qualiaMachine/ML_with_Amazon_SageMaker/learners/setup.md

 You will need a GitHub account to access the code provided during this lesson.
 If you don't already have a GitHub account, please [sign up for GitHub](https://github.com/) to create a free account.
 Don't worry if you're a little rusty on using GitHub/git; we will only use a couple of git commands during the lesson, and the instructor will provide guidance on these steps.

 ### AWS Account
-There are two ways to run this lesson.
+There are two ways to get access to AWs for this lesson.
+Please wait for a pre-workshop email from the instructor to confirm which option to choose.

 #### Option 1) Shared Account
 If you are attending this lesson as part of the 2025 Research Bazaar, we will provide a shared AWS account for all attendees.
 You do not need to set up your own AWS account.
 What to expect: